treblotnad/03-password-generator/README.md

 ## Usage
 Site has clickable button that will promt user to provide needed password length (between 8 and 128), and what type of characters are wanted in the password.
+Passwords will 'reroll' if not all selected elements are present in the first password attempt.

 Character types are: upper case, lower case, numbers and symbols.
 ![alt text](assets/images/deployed-screenshot-password-generator.png)